TheDevOpsBlueprint/alix-cli/README.md

 # Apply to specific config file
 alix apply --target ~/.zshrc

-# Apply with preview what can be changes
+# Apply with preview what can be changed
 alix apply --target ~/.zshrc --dry-run

 # The command will: